 As a business owner, you could make the most out of a period of low unemployment by leveraging your successes to set up for the future, and implementing retention strategies to keep your employees motivated; encouraging them to stay with you at a time when jobs are abundant.

 Unemployment can be challenging and upsetting, and we wouldn’t wish it upon anyone.
 For businesses, however, low unemployment rates aren’t a purely positive thing- there are some downsides.

 One of these downsides is that when employment levels are high, the potential pool of employees you have to choose from is more shallow than it would otherwise be.
 Talent is incredibly important to businesses.
 So, for a business owner creating a new job role, it may be worrying to see a limited selection of prospective employees- especially if the job role in question is time-sensitive.

 For business owners, it may be worth updating your job descriptions to ensure that you’re accurately reflecting the role you’re offering.
 Also, offering a competitive salary and having a thorough interview process could help you to attract the best possible talent for your business.
 Then, you just need to give them a proper welcome.

-For all the above advantages, the opposite is also true.
-High unemployment rates indicate consumers are less inclined and able to spend money, your employees may be worried and the economy may be struggling.
-Low unemployment rates also suggest turnover may be high, keeping and finding the best staff could be expensive which can push up inflation and increase costs from suppliers.
+For each of the points around low unemployment rates we’ve covered in this article, the opposite is also true.
+High unemployment rates indicate consumers are less inclined and able to spend money.
+They may also mean that your employees may be worried about job security, and that the economy may be struggling.

 It’s good to be aware of the challenges that different rates of employment pose.
-But ultimately, low unemployment rates are good for business.
-It’s one indicator of a good economy and a good economy means that your business has a strong chance of succeeding and thriving.
+But ultimately, low unemployment rates seem better for business.
+They indicate a healthy economy, which generally creates the right conditions needed for businesses to have a good chance of thriving.